Peterborough (CDP), New Hampshire: Geography

 The CDP occupies the central to west-central part of the town of Peterborough, along both sides of the Contoocook River where it is joined from the west by Nubanusit Brook.
 The CDP includes the Peterborough town center and extends west up Nubanusit Brook to encompass the village of West Peterborough.
 The CDP extends north, down the Contoocook River, as far as the area known as North Village, and it extends south, upriver, to the 19th-century factory complex known as Noone.

-U.S. Route 202 runs through the east side of the CDP, following the Contoocook River.
+U.S. Route 202 runs through the eastern side of the CDP, following the Contoocook River.
 It leads north 19 mi to Hillsborough and south 16 mi to Winchendon, Massachusetts.
 New Hampshire Route 101 crosses US 202 south of the village center, leading east 17 mi to Milford and west 19 mi to Keene.

 According to the U.S. Census Bureau, the Peterborough CDP has a total area of 12.4 sqkm, of which 0.06 sqkm, or 0.51%, are water.